XiadaOku/VMM/README.md

 Resources are given as pack of pictures, qrc and ui files.

-You can build them with ordinary pyrcc5 and pyuic5.
+You can build them with pyrcc5 and pyuic5 from PyQt.

-There is changes in interface.py file in comparison with pyuic5 result so be careful.
+interface.py doesn't match with pyuic5 .py file so remember to write additional code when changing interface

 ## Build ##